933 S. Broadway Los Angeles, CA 90015 |

 In the basement stage right:

-basement areas page for more photos.
+six-jack mechanism for the pit lift.
 Photo: Bill Counter - January 2014

 The view up underneath the lifts.
 Photo: Bill Counter - January 2014